joshbegley/nyt-latest/README.md

 https://nytimes.com/reuters/2020/09/03/us/03reuters-health-coronavirus-canada-education.html?searchResultPosition=6

 **No-Trade Deal Brexit?
 JPMorgan Says About One Third Chance**\
-`U.S. bank JPMorgan said on Thursday that there was about a one third chance of a no-trade deal Brexit at year end when the transition period finishes.`\
+`JPMorgan said there was about a one third chance of a no-trade deal Brexit at the year end but that brinkmanship between Britain and the European Union over coming months would make it appear a much greater risk. `\
 https://nytimes.com/reuters/2020/09/03/business/03reuters-britain-eu-jpmorgan.html?searchResultPosition=7

 **EU Unveils Plan to Secure Raw Materials, Cut Dependency**\